Maximizing Turbine Efficiency!

 Collaborate / Invest

-We are open to collaboration with industry partners and investment from cleantech/deeptech/high-tech funds.
+We are open to collaborating with industry partners and to receiving investment from cleantech/deeptech/, and high-tech funds to accelerate R&D.

 Do not hesitate to contact us for more details about the new drive-train innovation and to discuss partnership or investment opportunities.